 In his practice, Mr. Rosenberg seeks to use technology to help market participants understand and implement Dodd-Frank.
-By advancing the Davis Polk Regulatory Tracker and other tools, Mr. Rosenberg has worked closely with major financial institutions to help them employ new technology to closely monitor and refine implementation plans for Dodd-Frank strategic business planning and compliance.
+By advancing the Davis Polk Regulatory Tracker and the Davis Polk Volcker Portal, Mr. Rosenberg has worked closely with major financial institutions to help them employ new technology to closely monitor and refine implementation plans for Dodd-Frank strategic business planning and compliance.
 Through development of the Dodd-Frank Progress Reports, he has helped the market understand and gauge regulator progress on Dodd-Frank rulemaking through quantitative and graphical analysis.

 Mr. Rosenberg has been actively involved in Dodd-Frank Act analysis and advice, including:

 - Frequent advice to clients on the impact and implementation of Dodd-Frank, particularly related to swaps and the Volcker Rule

 - Development of the Davis Polk Regulatory Tracker, an online subscription service designed to help market participants, particularly their in-house legal and compliance departments, effectively navigate the Dodd-Frank Wall Street Reform and Consumer Protection Act and the regulatory phase of financial reform